UBCO-COSC499-Summer-2024/PEFORMA/docs/design/SystemDesign.md

 ## Use Case Models

     Extending from your requirements, the team will need to develop a set of usage scenarios for each user group documented as properly dressed use cases  (including diagrams following the UML syntax and descriptions as presented in class).
 You may also want to include journey lines with some use cases.

+The following use case diagram illustrates the key interactions between users and the CMPS Department Management System.
+It outlines the various functions each user can perform within the system.

 ### Use Case Diagram
 ![UCD](https://github.com/UBCO-COSC499-Summer-2024/team-6-capstone-team_6ix/blob/system-design/docs/design/diagrams/Department%20management%20system%20use%20case%20diagram.png)